Cheesy Steak & Shrimp Skillet Bowl

 What cut of steak is best?

 Ribeye has the most flavor because of the fat marbling.
-Sirloin is leaner and a little firmer — still great for this because the strips are thin and the cook time is short.
-Skip tougher cuts like chuck; they need low-and-slow heat, not a quick sear.
+Sirloin is leaner and slightly firmer — still great here because the strips are thin and the cook time is short.
+Skip tougher cuts like chuck.
+They need low-and-slow heat, not a quick sear, and they’ll come out chewy.

 Can I use frozen shrimp?

 Yes, just thaw them fully and pat them dry before cooking.
-Wet shrimp steam instead of sear, which means no golden color and less flavor.
+Wet shrimp steam instead of sear, which means no golden color and a lot less flavor.

 Can I make the cheese sauce ahead of time?

 Yes.
-Let it cool, store it in the fridge for up to 3 days, and reheat on low with a splash of cream.
+Let it cool, store it in the fridge for up to three days, and reheat on low with a splash of cream.
 Stir constantly and it comes back together.
+Don’t rush the reheat.

 Is the potato base necessary?

 Not at all.
 It just makes the bowl more filling.
-Without it the dish is lighter — closer to a stir-fry bowl than a loaded baked potato situation.
+Without it, the dish is lighter — closer to a stir-fry bowl than a loaded baked potato situation.
+Both versions are good.

 A Simple Bowl That Feels Special

-This cheesy steak and shrimp skillet bowl is one of those meals that doesn’t take much effort but tastes like you put a lot of thought into it.
-The steak, the shrimp, the vegetables, and that creamy sauce just work so well together.
-My family really enjoyed this one, and I think yours will too.
+This cheesy steak & shrimp skillet bowl is one of those meals that doesn’t ask much of you but delivers every time.
+The steak, the shrimp, the vegetables, and that creamy sauce just work together in a way that’s hard to explain until you’ve had it.
+My family has asked for it again and again, and I never get tired of making it.

 Leave a Comment